amanda-park/amanda-park.netlify.app/content/en/post/2021-02-20-changing-websites/index.en.md

 ## Conclusion

-I've put in a redirect on the old portfolio page so hopefully most people arrive to the new site sooner rather than later.
+I've put in a redirect on the old portfolio page so people will arrive on this site rather than the original I had previously set up.

 I look forward to continued posting on this new platform, and hope you stick around for the journey!